Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Introduction

 To address this challenge, the field has progressed along two parallel and complementary fronts.
 First, advancements in GPU-based computational infrastructure have significantly accelerated quantum chemistry methods (e.g., GPU4PySCF) \cite{wu_gpu4pyscf_2025}.
 This performance gain has made direct DFT calculations more tractable for large systems (e.g., enzyme catalysis \cite{li_accurate_2025}) and for generating large datasets used in training machine learning force fields for lithium ion battery liquid electrolytes \cite{gong_predictive_2025}.
-Concurrently, the advent of universal machine learning interatomic potentials (MLIPs), also termed foundation potentials (FPs), represents another paradigm shift \cite{chen_universal_2022, deng_chgnet_2023, batatia_mace_2023, yang_mattersim_2024, rhodes_orb-v3_2025, fu_learning_2025, bochkarev_graph_2024, zhang_graph_2025, kim_dataefficient_2025}.
-A notable example is MACE-OMol-0 (hereinafter referred to as MACE-OMol) built with the high-order equivariant message passing neural network (MACE) architecture \cite{batatia_mace_2023} and trained on the OMol25 dataset \cite{levine_omol25_2025}.
+Concurrently, the advent of universal machine learning interatomic potentials (MLIPs), also termed foundation potentials (FPs), represents another paradigm shift \cite{chen_universal_2022, deng_chgnet_2023, batatia_mace_2023, yang_mattersim_2024, rhodes_orb-v3_2025, fu_learning_2025, bochkarev_graph_2024, zhang_graph_2025, kim_dataefficient_2025, wood_uma_2025}.
+These FPs, such as MACE-OMol-0 (hereinafter referred to as MACE-OMol) built with the high-order equivariant message passing neural network (MACE) \cite{batatia_mace_2023} and UMA (Universal Machine learning Atoms) \cite{wood_uma_2025}, are designed for broad applicability across chemical space.
+MACE-OMol and UMA were trained on the OMol25 dataset \cite{levine_omol25_2025}.
 OMol25 is one of the largest and most diverse quantum chemistry resources available to date, comprising over 100 million DFT calculations performed at the $\omega$B97M-V/def2-TZVPD level of theory \cite{mardirossian_wb97mv_2016, rappoport_def2D_2010, weigend_def2_2005}.
-MACE-OMol predicts energies with a mean absolute error (MAE) of 1.2 meV/atom and interatomic forces with an MAE of 10 meV/\AA\ relative to the reference DFT method.
+For example, MACE-OMol predicts energies with a mean absolute error (MAE) of 1.2 meV/atom and interatomic forces with an MAE of 10 meV/\AA\ relative to the reference DFT method.
 This remarkable accuracy suggests that such FPs could enable efficient molecular virtual screening campaigns without incurring the high computational cost of DFT.
-Yet, their reliability for predicting derived electrochemical properties requires thorough validation, which depends on subtle energy differences between distinct charge/spin and protonation states.
+Yet, their reliability for predicting derived electrochemical properties requires thorough validation \cite{vanzanten_benchmarking_2025}, which depends on subtle energy differences between distinct charge/spin and protonation states.